mvcdigital/blisscakeart/src/content/gallery/_index.md

     bullets:
       - bullet: Hand modelled fondant teddy bear topper and inclusion of the little Bible, that was a tradition to have on the family Christening cakes
-      - bullet: Classic vanilla sponge, paired with vanilla buttercream and raspberry jam for both tiers
+      - bullet: Both tiers, classic vanilla sponge, paired with a vanilla buttercream and raspberry jam filling
       - bullet: "Served 65 portions "
     title: Teddy Bear Christening Cake
     text: Two tier grey, white, brown, teddy bear themed Christening cake